ben-mini/ben-mini.github.io/_posts/2025-12-27-things-to-be-happy-about-and-perfect-software.md

 title: Things to be Happy About & Perfect Software
 date: 2025-12-27
 ---
-Happy to share to a new project: Things to be Happy About - [things.ben-mini.com](https://things.ben-mini.com/).
+Happy to share a new project: Things to be Happy About - [things.ben-mini.com](https://things.ben-mini.com/).
 It's a daily blog where I simply write five things to be happy about.

 Back in college, I had a tiny whiteboard outside my dorm where I did the same exercise.
 I also brought it to my cabin as a camp counselor (below).
 I would always leave the marker out with a little "Bonus:" section, where any passerby could add what they wanted.
 Not to brag, but it was quite a hit!